akesling/hubby/README.md

 * Support *your distributed consensus algorithm of choice*
 * Low latency.
 Hubby promises your latency will be high.
 Leader election should be done deliberately and without rushing ;).

+Project structure:
+* The [`/hubby`](https://crates.io/crates/hubby) crate represents the
+  server/service.
+It will contain a gRPC library to surface from any "embedding" server and a standalone server binary for general use.
+* The [`/hubby-core`](https://crates.io/crates/hubby-core) crate represents the
+  core sans-I/O library for the Hubby service.

+Where does the name come from?
+2) Hubby is a supportive partner in your distributed systems journey.
+1) Chubby-style locking services generally represent consensus and configuration hubs for distributed systems -- thus hub-by.
+3) Hubby has an edit distance of one from the originating paper.